-UIPresentationController APIs, which made the whole popover and adaptivity logic much more streamlined.
-We’ve also updated all our UI to be fully adaptive.
-(See blog post announcement for images).
+UIPresentationController APIs, which made the entire popover and adaptivity logic much more streamlined.
+We also updated our UI to be fully adaptive.
+(See the blog post announcement for images.)
 This means we ditched properties like

-isInPopover since this can be found from the current presentation style, without us adding extra API.
+isInPopover, since this can be found from the current presentation style without us adding extra APIs.

 This means that any API that gave or took a